OWASP/wrongsecrets/aws/README.md

 3. Do `terraform init` (if required, use tfenv to select TF 0.13.1 or higher )
 4. Do `terraform plan`
 5. Do `terraform apply`
+6. When creation is done, do `aws eks update-kubeconfig --region eu-west-1 --name wrongsecrets-exercise-cluster --kubeconfig ~/.kube/wrongsecrets`
+7. Do `export KUBECONFIG=~/.kube/wrongsecrets`

 Your Fargate EKS cluster should be visilbe in [EU-West-1](https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters).